mpdf/mpdf.github.io/what-else-can-i-do/math-with-mathjax-2.md

 <h3>Inline equation (TeX)</h3>

-<p>Finally, while display equations look good for a page of samples, the ability to mix math and text in a paragraph is also important.
+Finally, while display equations look good for a page of samples, the ability to mix math and text in a paragraph is also important.
 This expression \(\sqrt{3x-1}+(1+x)^2\) is an example of an inline equation.
-As you see, MathJax equations can be used this way as well, without unduly disturbing the spacing between lines.</p>
+As you see, MathJax equations can be used this way as well, without unduly disturbing the spacing between lines.

 <!-- This block of code adds a button to send the processed HTML code to your script: example_test.php -->